DefinitelyTyped/dt-mergebot/README.md

 # How the bot works

-There is an Azure function in `PR-Trigger` which receives webhooks; its job is to find the PR number then it runs the above steps.
+There is an Azure function in `PR-Trigger` which receives webhooks; this function's job is to find the PR number then it runs the above steps.

 # Running Locally